 For example, your discounting and catalog structure will have to be maintained in your product information management (PIM) system and on your ecommerce site.
 This not only involves duplication and inefficiency; it also increases the risk of inaccuracies such as rounding differences, for example.

 As pricing models and products change over time the extra duplication, effort and risk can become challenging operational issues.

 Integrated ecommerce solutions – Business rules and data from your enterprise, finance, stock control and distribution systems are shared in real time in an integrated B2B ecommerce solution.

 This reduces or even removes the need for separate data entry, minimizing duplication and the risk of errors.
 Your systems will be synchronized at all times to provide a single accurate source of information.
 Efficiency is improved and customer self-service can take place around the clock.

 Integration with business systems – many ERP systems offer integration with third-party solutions to improve stock availability information and payment processes, for example.
-Manufacturers and distributors often use a warehouse management system (WMS) to improve the efficiency of shipping and fulfilllment.
+Manufacturers and distributors often connect a warehouse management system (WMS) to improve the efficiency of shipping and fulfillment.
 Combining this with a customer relationship management (CRM) system means that customer information can be used to enhance your buyer’s online purchasing experience and to improve your business performance.

 Maintaining content – providing the best possible product information including detailed product descriptions, imagery, videos and ‘how-to’ guidance will attract buyers and help to convert them to customers.